zavalalabs/zavalalabs.github.io/_posts/2023-4-24-Unifi-Connect-First-Impressions.md

 # Tl;dr

 New tech and emerging technologies tend to draw me in the most.
 Especially technologies that have the home approval factor.
-That home approval factor is one key reason I started looking into Unifi Connect. (more on that below)
+That home approval factor is one key reason I started looking into Unifi Connect.
+If it can beat other DIY solutions like DakBoard, I'm in for investing some cash. *Turns out its nothing like what my own imagination thought it would be.* There is a learning curve so be aware if you like the idea of Dakboard Smart mirrors, you might not like Unifi Connect right off.

+# Digging into Unifi Connect

 Once I saw the Unifi Connect product video in my youtube feed I was hooked.
 I had to have it.
 I had to try it.
 I had to see if it would work for me.
 But the question you might have is, what is Unifi Connect?